antonvalderrama/Enterbridge/README.md

 #### 3. React files are in ./React

 ### App execution Via Docker Images
-1. In the root directory, run 'mvn clean package' to run unit tests and generate /target/Enterbridge-0.0.1.jar
+1. In the root directory, run '**mvn clean package**' to run unit tests and generate /target/Enterbridge-0.0.1.jar
 2. Dockerfiles have been provided:
     1. Postgres - ./Postgres/Dockerfile
     2. Springboot app - ./Dockerfile
     3. React app - ./React/ProductCatalog/Dockerfile
-3.  docker-compose.yml is also in the root directory, run 'docker-compose up --build' to create the docker images and run the containers.
+3.  docker-compose.yml is also in the root directory, run '**docker-compose up --build**' to create the docker images and run the containers.
 4. Access the UI via http://localhost:5174

 ### Manual Installation / Execution